Climate-based pepper planting guide for Campbell River, British Columbia

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 9 and plant outdoors from about May 13.
+Peppers are usually started indoors around March 9 and planted outdoors during the normal local window of May 13 to May 23.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are generally practical in Campbell River, especially when gardeners plant on time and stay close to very early to mid-season varieties.

-Peppers is workable here, though the crop still benefits from warm placement and realistic variety choice if growers want a more comfortable finish.
+Peppers are workable here, though the crop still benefits from warm placement and realistic variety choice if growers want a more comfortable finish.

 Best local strategy: Plant on time, use reliable varieties, and protect early growth so the crop keeps its margin.